freenas/freenas-docs/userguide/storage.rst

 * **cache device:** requires at least one dedicated device, SSD is recommended

-If you have more than five disks and are using ZFS, consider the number of disks to use for best performance and scalability.
+When more than five disks are being used, consideration must be give to the optimal layout for the best performance and scalability.
 An overview of the recommended disk group sizes as well as more information about log and cache devices can be found in the :ref:`ZFS Primer`.

 The :guilabel:`Add Volume` button warns that **existing data will be cleared**.
 In other words, creating a new volume reformats the selected disks.
-If your intent is to **not** overwrite the data on an existing volume, click the :guilabel:`Cancel` button and refer to :ref:`Import Disk` and :ref:`Import Volume` to see if the existing format is supported.
+If the existing data is meant to be preserved, click the :guilabel:`Cancel` button and refer to :ref:`Import Disk` and :ref:`Import Volume` to see if the existing format is supported.
 If so, perform that supported action instead.
 If the current storage format is not supported, it is necessary to back up the data to external media, format the disks, then restore the data to the new volume.

 Depending upon the size and number of disks, the type of controller, and whether encryption is selected, creating the volume may take some time.
-After the volume is created, the screen will refresh and the new volume will be listed in the tree under :menuselection:`Storage --> Volumes`.
+After the volume is created, the screen will refresh and the new volume is listed in the tree under :menuselection:`Storage --> Volumes`.
 Click the *+* next to the volume name to access its :ref:`Change Permissions`, :ref:`Create Dataset`, and